-- When the confirmation dialog appears, check Remove driver software for this device, if available, and click Uninstall.
+- When the confirmation dialog appears, check Remove driver software for this device, and click Uninstall.

 - After uninstalling the driver, click Scan for hardware changes button.

-To see how to properly configure your monitor, it’s advised to look up monitor’s instruction manual for detailed instructions on how to configure your monitor.
+To see how to configure your monitor correctly, we recommend you look up the monitor’s instruction manual for detailed instructions on how to configure your monitor.

-- Select Recovery from the menu on the left.
-In the right pane click the Restart now button.
+- Select Recovery from the menu on the left, then in the right pane, click the Restart now button.